Myles Munroe: Personal life

 His wife, Ruth Munroe, served as co-pastor with him at BFMI.
 They got married in 1978.
 Together, the couple had two children, Myles, Jr. (known as Chairo), and a daughter, Charisa.

 Christian ministry

 Following his graduation from the University of Tulsa, Munroe founded Bahamas Faith Ministries International in the early 1980s.

 Death

 Munroe and his wife died in a private plane crash during airport approach on 9 November 2014.
 Bahamian officials stated their aircraft struck a crane at a ship yard near Grand Bahama International Airport.
-Munroe and the other passengers were en route to Freeport, Grand Bahama for a conference.
+Munroe and the other passengers were on route to Freeport, Grand Bahama for a conference.